npg70/galbreath-old/sources/campbeltown-whisky-an-encyclopaedia.md

 > His widow, Mary Coville McEwing, was aged 82 when she died
 > in 1900.
 Her parents were John Townley McEwing, R.N., and
 > Elizabeth Colville.
 For daughter Elizabeth...

+## Page 88

+Many notes on Glen Scotia Distillery, with [John Galbraith](/people/galbraith-john-1809.md) being an original partner in 1832.

+## Page 100

+Complicated family history of Charles Coville Greenlees...

+> his wife Jessie ... died 1930, age 89... was also a Coville, a daugher of John Coville Jr... sister of Archibald Coville
+> who succeeded to the Glasgow cotton-spinning business, A. & A. Galbraith founded by his uncles
+> Andrew and Archibald.

 ## Pages 106-107

  Regarding [Catherine Galbreath](/people/galbreath-catherine-1788.md), b.
 1788.
 There is some dispute on if she used Galbreath or Galbraith.